Matveibos/rails_answers_and_guides/bootstrap_tutorial.md

         got to http://getbootstrap.com/getting-started/ and download bootstrap.zip
         unzip this file in your project directory and include bootstrap.min.css
-3. Can you show me example of html file with bootstrap?
+3. Can you show me the example of html file with bootstrap?

         <!DOCTYPE html>
         <html lang="en">